 Sue also gets £300 a week, but she gives 4 weeks’ notice.
 Her employer also pays statutory sick pay of £94.25 a week.
 If she’s off sick for all 4 weeks of her notice period she’ll get full pay for 1 week.
 She’ll only get £94.25 per week for the other 3 weeks, instead of her full pay.

 If your employer tells you not to work in your notice period

-- pay you as usual until the end of your notice period when your contract ends - this is sometimes called garden leave
+Your employer should pay you as usual until the end of your notice period when your contract ends.
+This is sometimes called garden leave.

 On garden leave you’ll be paid at your usual times in your usual way - you’ll also pay your usual tax.
 You should keep all your perks and benefits, such as pension contributions or personal use of a company phone.